Central Banks and Limitations of Monetary Policy

 Sources of Shocks to Inflation Rate

-The shock to inflation rates can be classified as demand and supply shocks.
+The shocks to inflation rates can be classified as either demand or supply shocks.

 On the other hand, supply shock occurs when an inflation spike is due to external factors, like a significant jump in oil prices.
-In this situation, already-burdened consumers dealing with high fuel costs might reduce spending, potentially causing a decrease in profits and a rise in unemployment.
+In this situation, raising interest rates might worsen the situation as consumers are already dealing with increased costs that may have decreased their disposable income and forced them to reduce their spending, eventually leading to increased unemployment.

-Therefore, it is crucial for the monetary authority to accurately pinpoint the cause of inflationary changes before deciding to either tighten or loosen monetary policy.
+Therefore, it is advisable not to try to control inflation shocks caused by supply shocks.
+For this reason, monetary authorities need to accurately pinpoint the cause of inflationary changes before deciding to engineer an expansionary or contractionary monetary policy phase.

 Limitations of Monetary Policy